amine-louni/djaw/README.md

 ## Contribute!

-Ideas, suggestions and pull requests are welcome.
-Someone willing to suggest a fancy (responsive) design for desktop and mobile use?
+Ideas, suggestions and pull requests are welcome.I just Build my Local Weather App.
+It was funny.
+During the process I still reinforcing my knowledge on AJAX calls specially with JSON format.
+Please let me know what you think & if there is something that could improve this project.
+Regards to everyone !

 ## Todo